Joint Entrance Examination (Advanced) 2021

 Admit Card

-- Candidates who successfully register for the JEE (Advanced) examination can download the admit card from JEE (Adv) portal as per the notified schedule.
+- Candidates who successfully register for the JEE (Advanced) examination can download the admit card from the JEE (Advanced) portal as per the notified schedule.

 - A printed copy of the downloaded admit card along with an original photo identity card should be produced at the time of examination.